-(3) Computer database means a collection of data recorded in a form capable of being processed
+(3) Computer database means a collection of data recorded in a form capable of being processed and operated by a computer.
+The term does not include computer software.

 (4) Computer program means a set of instructions, rules, or routines, recorded in a form that is capable of causing a computer to perform a specific operation or series of operations.